Biography

 FOTO website Cecilia Vazquez

-I feed off situations stemming from the still life and the landscape, and from the invention of shapes that encourage memories of things remotely known.
-Both approaches share certain features (repetition of form and design, color, size) but differentiate themselves in terms of their affective charge and meaning.
-By binding them in continuous images, the abstract elements take narrative roles, while the more identifiable shapes act like counterpoints that seek to question our traditional mechanisms of representation.
-I am interested in maneuvering in the interstice of figurative and abstract syntaxes, in order to revalue the image as a territory pregnant with subjective possibilities in terms of imagination and potential for metaphorical significance.
+I encourage representation and invention to collide in order to provoke and discover unexpected connections that articulate personal poetics through strategies particular to painting.
+I feed off situations stemming from the still life and the landscape, and from the invention of shapes that encourage memories of matters remotely known.
+I am interested in maneuvering in the interstice of figurative and abstract syntaxes, in order to revalue the image as a territory pregnant with subjective possibilities in terms of imagination.

-I understand finished pieces as attempts to resolve issues that will never be completely unraveled: that it is in themselves where the creative act resides.
+I understand finished pieces as attempts to solve interrogations that will never be answered in fullness: that it is in themselves where the creative act takes place.

 My work, thus, privileges the question over the answer.